pantheon-systems/documentation/source/_docs/multidev.md

 Yes, you can backup and restore a branch environment.
 However, if you restore an old version of code in Dev, you may damage forked environments.

-### Can I buy additional multidev environments?
+### Can I buy additional Multidev environments?

-Elite sites can request additional multidev environments [from support](/docs/support/) as needed.
+Elite sites can request additional Multidev environments [from support](/docs/support/) as needed.